JakePrecht/ff-tr-EFM-neural-network-analysis/README.md

-# ff-tr-EFM-neural-network-analysis under development.  please check back soon for updated documentation!
+# Under development.
+Please check back soon for updated documentation and examples!
+Main code is in "tr-EFM neural network jupyter.ipynb"